-NCERT Withdraws Class 8 Textbook After Row Over Judicial Corruption Chapter, Issues Public Apology
+NCERT Withdraws Class 8 Textbook After Row over Judicial Corruption Chapter, Issues Public Apology

 NCERT has withdrawn a Class 8 Social Science textbook after controversy over a chapter discussing judicial corruption.
 Following objections and criticism, the council issued an unconditional public apology and said the content will be revised.